 Endometriosis may lead to ongoing pain symptoms which can be treated with both medical and complementary treatments.
 Research into the psychological distress and coping strategies of women with endometriosis has found that increasing knowledge of the condition and treatment options helped women gain control back over their health leading to improved health outcomes.

 Speaking with a Psychologist is an important step to learning how to manage your health and emotional wellbeing.
 A psychologist can help you with the following emotional and physical symptomology of endometriosis:

 - General adjustment for a chronic health condition

 - Assist in finding a full life despite difficulties conceiving

 - Relationship– communication between a couple, managing mood fluctuations, and intimacy issues

-- Help a women adjust to not falling pregnant when desire
+- Help a woman adjust to not falling pregnant when desired